Now more than ever, give the gift of your time!

 By volunteering to help Kreider Services you are playing an important role in the life of an individual with disabilities.
 You are providing opportunities for individual clients to share meaningful experiences with you.
 During your visits with us, no matter how short the time spent, you will make a difference in another person’s life.
 Please remember, you are giving the most precious gift you can give – yourself.

 In order to ensure a high caliber of volunteers, Kreider Services utilizes the agency’s personnel policy for screening and provides program orientation along with training on policies and confidentiality.
 All volunteers are required to follow Kreider Services’ mission statement, code of ethics, policies, and procedures of its programs.
-For more information on volunteering, contact Becky Reilly, marketing coordinator at (815) 288-6691, extension 280.
+For more information on volunteering, contact Andrea Pratt, marketing coordinator at (815) 288-6691, extension 280.

 Working with individual clients or assisting staff members with groups of clients on activities at one of our program sites for example: